snaaleeye/eng114_python/readme.md

 Abstraction - taking complex ideas keeping it surface level

+An iterator is an object that contains a countable number of values.
+An iterato$

+"__init__" is a reseved method in python classes.
+It is known as a constructor in object oriented concepts.
+This method called when an object is created from the class and it allow the class to initialize the attributes of a class.

+Encapsulation
+Encapsulation is accomplished when each object maintains a private state, inside a class.
+Other objects can not access this state directly, instead, they can only invoke a list of public functions.

+Abstraction
+Abstraction is an extension of encapsulation.
+It is the process of selecting data from a larger pool to show only the relevant details to the object.
+Suppose you want to create a dating application and you are asked to collect all the information about your users.

+Inheritance
+Inheritance is the ability of one object to acquire some/all properties of another object.
+For example, a child inherits the traits of their parents.
+With inheritance, reusability is a major advantage.

+Polymorphism
+Polymorphism gives us a way to use a class exactly like its parent so there is no confusion with mixing types.

+Functions
+Functions are a block of reusable code that can preform a specific tasks without repeating.
+DRY Don't Repeat Yourself

+Test-Driven Development - TDD is a software development practice that focuses on coding, testing (unit testing) and refactoring.

+Unit testing is a software testing method by which individual units of source code are put under various tests to determine whether they are fit for use.
+Ascertains the quality of your code.
+Trains you to write code in a clean and concise way.
+Time consuming

+Convention for unittest is putting test_ or _test at the front or end.

 A Class is like an object constructor, or a "blueprint" for creating objects.